zzzprojects/learn-orm/tutorials/ssis/control-flow.md

 ### Precedence Constraints

-The precedence constraints connect tasks, executables, and containers inside the control flow, and specify a condition that determines whether the task will run or not.
+The precedence constraints connect tasks, executables, containers inside the control flow, and specify a condition that determines whether the task will run or not.

- - Precedence constraints can be configured by logical `AND` or logical `OR` expressions, and succeed or fail.
+ - Precedence constraints can be configured by logical `AND` or logical `OR` expressions and succeed or fail.
  - One task can be connected to another with multiple precedence constraints, and for each constraint, a separate condition can be specified.